sensejs/sensejs/website/docs/overview/introduction.md

 Your application will be a collection of modules, and the framework will take care of the graceful setup and shutdown based on the dependency graph among modules.

-### Interceptor based contextual injection
+### Middleware based contextual injection

-Requests can be intercepted when handled.
-In SenseJS, an interceptor can not only blocking requests or handling errors, but also able to provide injectables that can be used by the dispatch target as well as succeeded interceptors.
+Requests can be intercepted when handled by middlewares.
+In SenseJS, middleware can not only blocking requests or handling errors, but also able to provide injectables that can be used by the dispatch target as well as succeeded middlewares.

 ## Installation